 Scroll down to the "Settings" box and click 1-Click Settings.

-Let's assume, for the purposes of this tutorial, that you've never placed an order on Amazon, and so there is no information on where and how Amazon should send you packages.
+Let's assume, for the purposes of this tutorial, that you've never placed an order on Amazon, and so there is no information on where and how they should send your packages.
 In that case, click Enter a New Address.

 You'll now have to enter some information about where Amazon should ship your items.